Residents as Teachers

 One of the privileges of being at an academic medical center is the opportunity to teach medical students.
 All residents play a major role in teaching medical students.
 During intern orientation, residents are introduced to their important role as teachers.
 A skills-based resident-as-teacher workshop during intern orientation prepares residents to orient the learner, give feedback, and teach medical students and allows residents to practice these skills with feedback from faculty.
 In addition, periodic workshops are offered to residents throughout all three years of residency to help enhance their teaching skills.

-During their PG-2 and PG-3 years, residents have the opportunity to supervise teams of PG-1 residents and 3rd and 4th-year medical students.
-PG-3 residents function as the leaders of these teams, leading rounds on the wards once per week without an attending, allowing them the chance to practice their leadership skills and step into the role of the attending.
+During their second and third year, residents supervise teams of PGY-1pediatric and family medicine residents and 3rd and 4th-year medical students.
+PGY-2 and PGY-3 residents function as the leaders of their teams on wards and lead once per week without an attending, allowing them the chance to practice their leadership skills and step into the role of an attending.

 All residents formally teach in group settings when they present Morning Report, facilitate Journal Club discussions, and present Grand Rounds as a PGY-3.
 In addition, all PGY-2 and PGY-3 residents moderate the teaching module at their continuity clinic sites, which provide them an opportunity to teach outpatient general pediatrics topics to PGY-1 residents, medical students, and other learners.

 At the Sacramento County Health Center, where some residents have their continuity clinic, there is an emphasis on interprofessional care and teaching.
 The health care team at this site includes

 Suzanne Stewart, M.D.
 (2019) presents her medical education project to improve safe sleep in the newborn nursery at Pediatric Academic Societies' (PAS) national conference.